-- 21. Families of pupils with SEND are guided towards the Cornwall Family Information Service (FIS), www.supportincornwall.org.uk, with regard to the LA Local Offer for SEND in accordance with Regulation 51, Part 4. - 22.
+- 30. Families of pupils with SEND are guided towards the Cornwall Family Information Service (FIS), www.cornwallfisdirectory.org.uk/, with regard to the LA Local Offer for SEND in accordance with Regulation 51, Part 4. - 31.
 Our school has provided a link on the Cornwall FIS's website to information on our provision for families who have a child with a SEND or Disability in line with current requirements (The School Offer).
-This link includes the SEND Policy and SEND Information Report, in accordance with Regulation 51, Part 3 section 69(3)(a) of the Act. - 23.
-Admission arrangements can be found on the school's website. - 24.
-Transition meetings between class teachers to discuss the needs of individual pupils with SEND should take place in July and will include the passing on of all records, including all Individual Provision Plans. - 25.
-We ensure that Y6 pupils with specific SEND can access KS2 SATS if this is appropriate.
-The Headteacher in liaison with the SENCo and Y6 class teachers, must ensure that access arrangements have been made in a timely manner.
+This link includes the SEND Policy and SEND Information Report, in accordance with Regulation 51, Part 3 section 69(3)(a) of the Act. - 32.
+Admission arrangements can be found on the school's website. - 33.
+Transition meetings between class teachers to discuss the needs of individual pupils with SEND should take place in July and will include the passing on of all records, including all Individual Provision Maps. - 34.
+We ensure that Y6 pupils with specific SEND can access KS2 SATS.
+The Sendco, in liaison with the Y6 class teachers, must ensure that access arrangements have been made in a timely manner.